pmzi/CodeLive/README.md

 CodeLive is a cross-platform collaborative code editor, designed to be a robust tool to teach programming languages in a class without the need of a bigger screen.

-CodeShare gives developers the ability to run code on multiple devices using docker -for now, it can only run HTML and others will be added soon-.
+CodeLive gives developers the ability to run code on multiple devices using docker -for now, it can only run HTML and others will be added soon-.

 ## Demo
 ![CodeShare 1-0](https://raw.githubusercontent.com/pmzi/CodeShare/master/src/images/1-0.gif)